Lunarhop/premarket-options-dashboard/README.md

 - `app.js` &mdash; dashboard logic and sample data generation.
 - `market_dashboard_data.json`, `historical_market_data.csv`, `investment_insights.json` &mdash; additional example datasets.

-The project is intended for educational or prototyping purposes and is not connected to live market data.
+The project ships with a lightweight WebSocket server that streams mock data for development.
+It is intended for educational or prototyping purposes and is not connected to live market feeds.